by Kristine Schmucker, HCHM Curator

 According to Muse, the young man was known around Newton as “McCluskie’s Shadow.”
 He was a “thin, tubercular man who followed the railroad gunman around like a little dog that barked and snapped from behind his master.”

 Muse theorizes that after witnessing his friend’s death, Riley “coolly locked the door, thus preventing egress, and drawing his revolver, discharged every chamber.”
-He shot a total of seven men, then, his gun empty, he walked out of the dance hall and is never heard from again. (***see note below)
+He shot a total of seven men, then, his gun empty, he walked out of the dance hall and was never heard from again. (***see note below)

 The first retelling of the events of August 20, other than newspaper reports, took the form of poetry.
 Theodore F. Price, Dramatic Impersonator, published “Songs of the Southwest” first in 1872 and ten years later a slightly different version.
 One section of the lengthy poem was entitled “Newton: A Tale of the Southwest.”